-Seahawks guard Mike Iupati says he is retiring
+Seahawks guard Mike Iupati says he is retiring after 11 seasons in the NFL

 His injuries, though, meant Jordan Simmons started six games at left guard.

-Simmons is slated to be a restricted free agent, and if not tendered will become an unrestricted free agent on March 17 leaving the future of the left guard spot unclear.
+Simmons is slated to be a restricted free agent, and if he is not tendered, will become an unrestricted free agent on March 17 leaving the future of the left guard spot unclear.

-Coach Pete Carroll said after the season of the left guard position that “we need to improve there,” hinting at possible changes, and obviously knowing Iupati may have been leaning toward retirement.
+Coach Pete Carroll said after the season, “We need to improve (at left guard),” hinting at possible changes, and obviously knowing Iupati may have been leaning toward retirement.

-Carroll’s comment, of course, was before quarterback Russell Wilson then made his comments in several interviews about his frustration with the team’s pass protection and having been sacked a league-high 394 times since entering the NFL in 2012, putting that much more of an onus on the Seahawks to do something to improve its line in 2021.
+Carroll’s comment, of course, was before quarterback Russell Wilson made comments in several interviews about his frustration with the team’s pass protection and having been sacked a league-high 394 times since entering the NFL in 2012.
+This put that much more of an onus on the Seahawks to do something to improve its line in 2021.

-Iupati was one of two starters on Seattle’s 2020 offensive line set to become a free agent, the other being center Ethan Pocic.
+Iupati was one of two starters on Seattle’s 2020 offensive line set to enter free agency, the other being center Ethan Pocic.

 Despite his injuries, Iupati performed creditably in 2020.
-His overall grade of 67.8 from Pro Football Focus was his best since 2016 and 37th of 80 guards overall in the league.
+His overall grade of 67.8 from Pro Football Focus was his best since 2016 and was 37th of 80 guards overall in the league.
 He was assessed to have given up one sack in 317 regular-season snaps.

 But he played just 33 snaps in the playoff loss to the Rams while still dealing with his neck injury.